WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 Don't use *accessible* as a synonym for simple.
 Instead, use *easy to use* or *intuitive*.

-For more information about spelling out abbreviations, see {Abbreviations]().
+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

-For more information about writing for a global audience, see [Accessbility]().
+For more information about writing for a global audience, see [Accessbility](https://make.wordpress.org/docs/style-guide/general-guidelines/accessibility/).

 ## a, an